- 1A small cardboard or paper container and the items contained within it: a pack of cigarettesMore example sentences

 - And guess how much a pack of 10 chicken wings costs in here?

-- 1.1 (often the pack) A quantity of fish, fruit, or other foods packed or canned in a particular season.More example sentences
+- 1.4 (often the pack) A quantity of fish, fruit, or other foods packed or canned in a particular season or year.More example sentences

 - Because of extremely low production in several of the major fisheries, the pack of canned fish in the United States and Alaska during the first nine months of 1946 was eight precent below last year, Milton C, James, Assistant Director of the Fish and Wildlife Service, announced today.